srl-labs/containerlab/docs/manual/clabernetes/install.md

 ## Controller

-Clabernetes controller (a.k.a manager) is installed via Helm; this means if you don't have Helm - [install it](https://helm.sh/docs/intro/install/), it's easy.
+Clabernetes controller (a.k.a. manager) is installed via Helm; this means if you don't have Helm - [install it](https://helm.sh/docs/intro/install/), it's easy.

 With Helm installed, to install the latest released Clabernetes to an existing k8s cluster[^1] do: